Our approach to biodiversity management

 Our goals and commitments, as well as our nature strategy, are aligned with the UN Sustainable Development Goals (SDGs), the Kunming-Montreal Global Biodiversity Framework (GBF), and the National Biodiversity Targets.

-Some of Vale’s actions, aligned with the Kunming-Montreal Global Framework (to learn more about the results of our goals, visit Climate, Water and Effluents and Atmospheric Emissions (non-GHG).
-Also access our TNFD Report and information aligned with the disclosure recommendations in the TNFD tab of the ESG Databook.)
+Some of Vale's actions, aligned with the Kunming-Montreal Global Framework (To learn more about the results of our targets, visit Climate, Water and Effluents and Atmospheric Emissions (non-GHG).
+Also visit our TNFD Report and information aligned with the disclosure recommendations in the TNFD tab of the ESG Databook).

 As an ICMM (International Council on Mining and Metals) member, Vale actively participated in the development of the new Nature Position Statement and is committed to contributing to a positive future for nature by supporting and actively participating in commitments related to reducing and managing impacts in its operations, working directly within its value chain, seeking partnerships to work on landscape recovery and conservation, leveraging systemic transformations, and providing transparency to its actions and results.